Lance Taylor (American football): Louisville

 Despite rumors that Taylor would be retained by Notre Dame following the departure of Brian Kelly, it was announced that Taylor would be leaving the Fighting Irish to become Louisville's next offensive coordinator under coach Scott Satterfield.

 Western Michigan

 On December 8, 2022, Taylor was hired as the 17th head football coach at Western Michigan.

 Personal life

 Taylor is from Mount Vernon, Alabama, where he graduated from Citronelle High School as class salutatorian.
 He graduated with a bachelor's degree in business management in 2003 from the University of Alabama.
-He is married to his wife Jamie and has two children, Jet his son, and daughter Jemma.
+He is married to his wife Jamie and has two children, son Jet and daughter Jemma.

-Taylor's father, James, played for Bear Bryant at Alabama, where he was a member of three SEC and one National Championship teams.
-In 2015, he was named to the Mobile Sports Hall of Fame.
+Taylor's father, James, played for Bear Bryant at Alabama, where he was a member of three SEC championship teams, including the 1973 team that was recognized as national champions by the UPI Coaches Poll.
+In 2015, James was named to the Mobile Sports Hall of Fame.

 Taylor is a member of the MOWA Band of Choctaw Indians, a state-recognized Native American tribe in Alabama.
 As of December 2022, he is the only NCAA Division I head football coach who is Native American.